Toward Inherently Robust VLMs Against Visual Perception Attacks: Abstract

 \section{Abstract}

-Autonomous vehicles (AVs) rely on deep neural networks (DNNs) for critical tasks such as traffic sign recognition (TSR), automated lane centering (ALC), and vehicle detection (VD).
-However, these models are vulnerable to attacks that can cause misclassifications and compromise safety.
-Traditional defense mechanisms, including adversarial training, often degrade benign accuracy and fail to generalize against unseen attacks.
-In this work, we introduce Vehicle Vision Language Models (\vlms), fine-tuned Vision-Language Models (VLMs) specialized for AV perception.
-Our findings demonstrate that \vlms\ inherently exhibit superior robustness against unseen attacks without requiring adversarial training, maintaining significantly higher accuracy than conventional DNNs under adversarial conditions.
-We evaluate two deployment strategies: Solo Mode, where individual \vlms\ handle specific perception tasks, and Tandem Mode, where a single unified \vlm\ is fine-tuned for multiple tasks simultaneously.
-Experimental results reveal that DNNs suffer performance drops of 33\%–46\% under attacks, whereas \vlms\ maintain adversarial accuracy with reductions of less than 8\% on average.
-The Tandem Mode further offers a memory-efficient alternative while achieving comparable robustness to the Solo Mode.
-Also, we explore the integration of \vlms\ as parallel components to AV perception to enhance resilience against adversarial threats.
-Our results suggest that \vlms\ offer a promising path toward more secure and resilient AV perception systems.\footnote{The implementation code of this work is available at \url{https://github.com/pedram-mohajer/V2LM}}
+Autonomous vehicles rely on deep neural networks (DNNs) for traffic sign recognition, lane centering, and vehicle detection, yet these models are vulnerable to attacks that induce misclassification and threaten safety.
+Existing defenses (e.g., adversarial training) often fail to generalize and degrade clean accuracy.
+We introduce Vehicle Vision–Language Models (\vlms), fine-tuned Vision Language Models (VLMs) specialized for AV perception, and show that they are inherently more robust to unseen attacks without adversarial training, maintaining substantially higher adversarial accuracy than conventional DNNs.
+We study two deployments: \emph{Solo} (task-specific \vlms) and \emph{Tandem} (a single \vlm\ for all three tasks).
+Under attacks, DNNs drop 33\%--74\%, whereas \vlms\ decline by under 8\% on average.
+Tandem achieves comparable robustness to Solo while being more memory-efficient.
+We also explore integrating \vlms\ in parallel with existing perception stacks to enhance resilience.
+Our results suggest \vlms\ are a promising path toward secure, robust AV perception.
+Code and data are available at \url{https://github.com/pedram-mohajer/V2LM}.